-Events & Volunteering
+Events and Volunteering

 The Development Office is not just a work space for the advancement staff, but a welcoming home for all parents who are interested in volunteering, purchasing logowear for their children, sitting for a few moments to catch up on emails—or just grabbing a soda.
 Here, we will work with you to find the exact volunteer opportunity that will engage your interests and talents.